DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/04a-single-group-function.markdown

 ## Using GROUP BY clause

 The `GROUP BY` clause is used to group together those rows in a table that have the same values in all the columns listed.
+Jika di gambarkan berikut ilustrasinya

 ![ilustration-group-by]({{ page.image_path | prepend: site.baseurl }}/03-ilustration-group-by.png)

+Untuk basic usage seperti berikut:

+{% highlight sql %}
+SELECT select_list
+FROM ...
+[WHERE ...]
+GROUP BY grouping_column_reference [, grouping_column_reference]...
+{% endhighlight %}

 The effect is to combine each set of rows having common values into one group row that represents all rows in the group.
 Berikut adalah contoh penggunaanya di SQL: